 Before the current term, we had an involved, multi-step process for installing VOCAL on its primary operating system, Windows 7.
 Because it is limited by the compatibility of the CCPlot library, the installation on Windows is 32-bit.
-To facilitate installation and usability of the software, we created a VOCAL installation executable (EXE) file that would streamline the installation process, as depicted in Fig. 1.
+To facilitate installation and usability of the software, we created a VOCAL installation executable (EXE) file that would streamline the installation process(Fig. 1).